theaprox/Grubber/README.md

     />
 </p>

+---

-## About Project
+### About Project
-**Grubber** is an open-srource project designed to download highest available quality youtube videos and/or its segments (specific user-defined parts of the video) to local storage.
+**Grubber** is an open-srource project made by @theaprox designed to download highest available quality youtube videos and/or its segments (specific user-defined parts of the video) to local storage.

 Project's GUI is made with: <a href='https://pypi.org/project/PySide6/' target='_blank'>PySide6</a>, and functionality built using <a href='https://github.com/yt-dlp/yt-dlp' target='_blank'>yt-dlp</a>.

+---

-## Featuees:
+### Featuees:
 **🦴 Basic:**
 - [x] Basic GUI (modern, clean, responsive)
 - [x] Routing/pagination functionality (window layering)